-The middle grades programs for students in grades sixth through ninth build on concepts the students learned in the elementary school program and help teens make difficult decisions about how to best prepare for their educational and professional future.
+The middle school programs for students in grades six through nine build on concepts the students learned in the elementary school program and help teens make difficult decisions about how to best prepare for their educational and professional future.
 The programs supplement standard social studies curricula and develop communication skills that are essential to success in the business world.